jasminedavina/SoftwareStudioFinal/README.md

-Developed a personalized skincare recommendation app using AI and Flutter for my Software Studio final project.
+I worked with my friends to develope a personalized skincare recommendation app using AI and Flutter for my Software Studio final project.
 The app analyzes user preferences and skin types to provide tailored product recommendations.